 Why yes, I do need a new bath mat, I think to myself as I stroke the soft pile like my toddler with his beloved blankie.
 While I’m here I sort some Christmas gifts.
 Mugs for kindy teachers (I’ll fill these with chocolates) and something else when I see it, a pretty mirror for my sis in law and some tea towels (I’ll be clever and use these as gift wrap for my MIL, when I work out what the heck I’ll buy her).

 Then, after I’ve indulged in some dreaming – “yes, I think I would be happier with a wicker basket clothes hamper than the plastic one we have” – I snap back into why I came here.

 The dreaded toy aisles.
 But no!
 I am alone.
 This means, it will be a quick affair.
-I grab a $10 crane truck for my nephew, a pack of planes for stocking fillers and a doll accessories pack and smile knowing no ones is going to plead with me to have one too or ask for yet another die cast car or whine at me to open the thing they snuck into my trolley at the check out.
+I grab a $10 crane truck for my nephew, a pack of planes for stocking fillers and a doll accessories pack.
+And I smile, knowing no one is going to plead with me to have one too, or ask for yet another die-cast car or whine at me to open the thing they snuck into my trolley at the check out.

 After doing a little of what I came here for, I pick up a few supplies for me – that nice body cream that smells like a piña colada, some nail varnish – because for the first time in a year I am going to paint my nails – and some new hair ties (yes, I am always searching for these.
 My life is going to be much more manageable now with new hair ties).

 Then I approach the checkout, which just happens to be near the women’s section (good thinking store layout person).
 Two $3 t-shirts and a skirt later, I detour to the change rooms.
 I don’t have to wrestle the coat hanger off my toddler or stop my four-year-old from peeping under the cubicle at the lady next door, because I am on my own.
 I feel so relaxed!
 Yes, these will all do, I think and shove them in the trolley.